nkoeppe/Enviro-Shade/README.md

   - `background.js`: The service worker for handling all background tasks.
 It includes rule evaluation, badge updates, storage management, and default rule definitions.
   - `content.js`: The script injected into pages to display the overlay.
   - `options.html`/`options.js`/`options.css`: The options page UI and logic.

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## Privacy